mkarneim/pojobuilder/README.md

 	method to initialize the builder's values from a given pojo instance.
 	For an example please see [`TextEmail.java`] and [`TextEmailBuilder.java`].
 	Default is `false`.
+* **`withOptionalProperties=<Class>`**
+    specifies whether the generated builder should define optional-based setter-methods using the specified 'Optional' type.
+Examples are Google Guava's com.google.common.base.Optional and java.util.Optional introduced with Java 8.
+Default is `Void.class`, which means, that no optional-based setter-methods are generated.
+* **`withSetterNamePattern=<String>`**
+    specifies the name pattern of the generated setter-methods.
+An asterisk will be replaced with the property's original name.
+Default is "with*".
+* **`withValidator=<Class>`**
+    specifies the validator class that should be used to validate the created pojo.
+The class must define a ```validate``` method having one parameter that is compatible with the pojo's type.
+If the validation fails, the method must throw some runtime exception (or one of its subclasses).

 ### Default Configuration and Meta-Annotations ###
 Beginning with version 3, PojoBuilder supports *meta-annotations*.
 That is, you can place [@GeneratePojoBuilder] onto